Introduction

 to specify a size of a single volume when creating a split archive.
 Internal zip

-a volume size being slightly smaller from the declared size, when the structure
+This may result in a volume size being slightly smaller from the declared size,

-If the declared volume size is too small to hold an entire internal structure, this
+in the next volume instead.
+If the declared volume size is too small to hold an

-0 when calling the
+mode when calling the

-the archive is always assumed to be removable.
+function and the device containing the archive is always assumed to be removable.

 Sample Code